TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/smart_placement.md

 Smart placement is a name given to a process, using which functions and other linker-placed objects are distributed across different memories, while accounting for their criticality, directly from the source code.

-## When is Smart Placement required?

-If code is experiencing the following:
-1. Lower then expectation for XIP code performance (only valid for devices that supports XiP)
-2. Higher jitter numbers.
-3. High Cache miss rate.
-4. High CPU loading of ISR/Task.

-Then Smart placement can help in diagnosing the above problem.

-However, this is very application specific, it is expected to yield a better performance if the code is well placed between memories.
-Smart Placement handles this problem with much ease of use.

-## What not to expect from Smart Placement?

-Underlying concept of smart placement is to move some function to a faster memory which might help in improving performance with improved ease of use.
-However, quality of runtime data collection is very important and is something that application developer needs to make sure of.
-If bad quality of runtime performance data is there, then effect of smart placement is minimal.

 ## Theory of Smart Placement.

 Following table list down memories in ascending order of access latency (not an exhaustive list of memories).
 Memory with minimum latency is the fastest memory.